-JSI Research and Training
+JSI Research and Training Institute, Inc. Mission Statement

-Mission Statement

 JSI Research and Training Institute was incorporated in 1987 as a 501©3 non-profit organization in the Commonwealth of Massachusetts.
 Our mission is to alleviate public health problems both in the United States and in developing countries around the world through applied research, technical assistance and training.
-JSI maintains offices in Boston, Massachusetts; Washington, D.C.; Denver, Colorado and Concord, New Hampshire; as well as seven overseas offices in developing nations.
-Since its inception, JSI has successfully completed more than 400 contracts in the health and human service fields.

-Mission Statement
+Community Health Institute Mission Statement